-There are two groups of individual membership: accredited corporate membership and non-accredited Student and Affiliate membership.
+There are two groups of individual membership: accredited (corporate) membership and non-accredited (non-corporate) Student and Affiliate membership.
 Becoming an accredited member of IfA identifies you as someone who has demonstrated to third parties that you have the necessary skills and ethics to carry out work to relevant standards.
 It also shows that you have a commitment to maintain and enhance your skills and knowledge by signing up to a Code of conduct that requires you to carry out regular CPD.
 IfA accredited members must carry out 50 hours of CPD over each two-year period.

 “The IfA’s support of CPD helps individuals to learn new skill sets.”
 PIfA member

 Accreditation is the most important form of professional recognition.
 For employers, taking on an accredited individual provides comfort that an independent body, the professional institute, has assessed the employee’s competence against the competence matrix benchmarks, and that the professional employee has made a commitment to professional standards and ethics.
 Frequently, IfA or similar professional membership is cited in job adverts.